Skip to content

 Albizu University

 Dr. Nelson Soto became the sixth president of Albizu University in August of 2022.
 He previously was the Provost and Vice President for Academic Affairs at Union Institute & University headquartered in Walnut Hills.
 He holds a Ph.D. in educational policy studies from Indiana University, Bloomington, a master’s in education and a Bachelor of Arts in business from the University of Cincinnati.
-As provost at Union, he is in the unique position to advance the university’s mission as a vehicle for change in the community through diversity and education.
+As provost at Union, he was in the unique position to advance the university’s mission as a vehicle for change in the community through diversity and education.
 He provides leadership in engaging and empowering adult learners in the larger society in which they live and work, building a mutually beneficial, expansive and collaborative community that lives beyond the classroom.
-Read on…

 Dr. Soto has focused his career on enabling and encouraging change and access.
 Dr. Soto is deeply committed to ensuring that all individuals, no matter their background or circumstances, have access to higher education and opportunities to improve their own lives and those of their families.
 In his leadership role at Union Institute & University, he brings the mission and vision to life: to engage, enlighten and empower each adult in a lifetime of learning and service.